rachel-carvalho/atom-road-runner/README.md

 - `CONTROL` + `OPTION` + `;`: `road-runner:run-file` runs your command by passing the current file path relative to the project root without the line number.
 Example: `rspec spec/models/user_spec.rb`

 - `CONTROL` + `OPTION` + `L`: `road-runner:run-line` runs your command by passing the current file path relative to the project root + the line number.
 Example: `rspec spec/models/user_spec.rb:8`

+- `CONTROL` + `OPTION` + `z`: `road-runner:repeat-last` repeats the last command issued with the previous parameters, even if the current file doesn't match the scope.

 ## Planned features